Updated November 12, 2020

 With park hours ending your days earlier than usual, I recommend this plan to get the most out of each visit:

-- Arrive 30 minutes early with breakfast already eaten.
+- Arrive an hour early with breakfast already eaten.

 - Break for lunch.
 (Have a reservation made so you can dine indoors, cool off, take a break from your mask, etc.)